Roon311/AnimePlanet-Web-Scraping/README.md

 # AnimePlanet-Web-Scraping

-This script allows you to scrape anime information for a specific season from Anime-Planet Website and create a Word document with the details.
+This is a simple script using beautifulsoup4 that allows you to scrape anime information for a specific season from Anime-Planet Website and create a Word document with the details.

 ## Prerequisites